daveshap/PlainTextWikipedia/README.md

 # PlainTextWikipedia

 Convert Wikipedia database dumps into plain text files (JSON).
+This can parse literally all of Wikipedia with pretty high fidelity.

 ## Instructions